An information systems manager ensures that an organisation's computer systems, networks and applications run smoothly and effectively

 • guarantee the smooth running of all IT systems, including anti-virus software, print services and email provision

-• ensure that users adhere to software licensing laws
+• manage licence and software contracts and ensure that users adhere to software licencing laws

-• provide secure access to the network for remote users
+• supervise IT equipment management and distribution across the organisation and provide secure access to the network for remote users

 • manage crisis situations, which may involve complex technical hardware or software problems